 Gloss paint is the most common choice for painting woodwork.
 That includes doors, frames, skirting and windows.
 Modern gloss paints are all water based, with minimal VOC content, and provide the benefits of a hardwearing paint without the drawback of yellowing over time.

 What does ‘gloss’ mean and what are its properties?

 Gloss refers to how much sheen the finish of the paint has.
 The higher the sheen level, the more the light will be reflected.
 The shiniest finish is gloss.
 Gloss paint is incredibly hardwearing, durable and has a washable finish.

 Thanks to its properties, gloss paint is ideal for use in areas of high wear such as interior doors, bannisters, and skirting boards.
 Gloss can also be used outside, so is an ideal choice for painting your front door.
 So, if you are looking for exterior paint, gloss should be your go-to choice.

 You can also use gloss paint on metal, once it has been suitably primed.
 Glossing radiators to match woodwork is a popular choice.
 Most manufacturers will provide guidance on the percentage of ‘gloss’ their paint displays as a guide for how shiny the finish will be, and this is usually between 70-90%.

 What are the different types of gloss paint?

-Regardless of what final paint coat you choose for woodwork, skirting and doors, please remember preparation is key.
-Meticulous preparation and a good quality undercoat are of the utmost importance when trying to achieve an attractive and high-quality finish.
+Regardless of the final coat of paint that you choose for your woodwork, skirting and doors, remember that preparation is key.
+Meticulous preparation and a good quality undercoat are of the utmost importance when it comes to achieving an attractive, high-quality finish.